ggracee17/Flockr/README.md

 # Flockr
 UNSW COMP1531 20T3 Project

-- an in-house digital collaboration and communication tool for groups and teams to support the high intensity learning environment (Group Project for uni course)
+- an in-house digital collaboration and communication tool for groups and teams to support the high intensity learning environment

 ## Features